All about CSA

 We value your business and want to make it work for you.
 We can split your balance into multiple payments.
 Please email us at email@example.com

 Note: This payment plan is non-refundable and only meant for those who need time and not because of indecision.
 If you do not need the time to make separate payments please pay in full.
 Using the payment plan option will cost an additional $10.00.
 Commit confidently.

 Who are CSA's good for and who not?

 To take full advantage of the opportunity, CSA's are intended for individuals & families that eat at home, that enjoy cooking, trying new things, & have an interest in quality eating.
 If you eat out more than you eat in, this probably isn't for you.
-If you're only interested in a small variety of summertime crops like sweet corn, peaches, & tomatoes, & your desire for produce doesn't stem much beyond this, you are better off coming to the Farm Stand and purchasing these items which we will provide fresh daily.
-If you passionately object to eating several varities of common vegetables this isn't for you.
+If you passionately object to eating several varieties of common vegetables, this is not for you.

 CSA's take a commitment.

 You need to be committed to picking up your share each week, as well as using it.
 You'll need a degree of adventure in the kitchen, and the desire to cook while experimenting with some new vegetables.
 There may be weeks, during the peak of each season, when you'll get a surplus of vegetables.
-Be prepared to use large quantaties of vegetables in your day to day meals, & snacks.
-On occasion be prepared to share or make the most of this surplus by canning, freezing or drying it for use during the winter, when fresh vegetables are hard to come by.
-If you preserve food and use it outside the csa harvest season your value is stretched beyond the months you paid for.
+Be prepared to use large quantities of vegetables in your day to day meals & snacks.
+On occasion be prepared to share or make the most of this surplus by canning, freezing &/or drying it for use during the winter when fresh vegetables are hard to come by.
+If you preserve food and use it outside the CSA harvest season your value is stretched beyond the months you paid for.